ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

   the lads bow to their ladies
   who are dancing nearby, the
   ladies shimmer in gowns of brown,
-  All aflutter over the chalk hill Downs.
+  All is aflutter over the chalk hill Downs.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-